Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-But the core of this job is stubbornly human.
-Showing up at community hearings, building trust across neighborhoods, and making recommendations that balance equity, law, and politics are exactly the tasks AI cannot own.
-When the U.S. DOT tried using AI to draft regulations, staff raised serious concerns about errors and accountability [5], a reminder that public-sector decisions carry real consequences and need human judgment behind them.
+The work that stays human is the work that matters most to communities: showing up at public hearings, building trust across neighborhoods, and recommending projects that balance equity, law, and politics.
+When the U.S. DOT explored using AI to draft regulations, staff raised serious concerns about errors and accountability [5].
+That reaction tells you something real about where human judgment remains non-negotiable.

 Sources